Philosophy

 Both "work."
 Only one shows Mohsin.

 The first solves the immediate problem.
-The second communicates — to the next developer, to your future self, to whoever will maintain this at 2 AM when something breaks.
+The second communicates.
+To the next developer.
+To your future self.
+To whoever will maintain this at 2 AM when something breaks.
 It says: someone was here, and they cared.

-Building for the Long Game
+The Long Game

-Every product I've worked on — from VR games to fintech to logistics infrastructure — shares a common thread.
+Every product I've worked on, from VR games to fintech to logistics infrastructure, shares a common thread.
 They weren't built to flip.
 They were built to last.

 That's what Mohsin does to you.
 Once you internalize excellence as a discipline, you can't turn it off.
-You start seeing the gap between "good enough" and "genuinely good" everywhere — in code, in design, in how a team communicates, in how an error message treats a confused user.
+You start seeing the gap between "good enough" and "genuinely good" everywhere.
+In code.
+In design.
+In how a team communicates.
+In how an error message treats a confused user.

 Some people think this slows you down.
 In my experience, it's the opposite.
 When you care about the craft, you make fewer decisions you have to reverse later.
 You build trust with your team and your users faster.
 You spend less time firefighting and more time creating.